-The representatives have advised us and the selling stockholders that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this offering circular and to dealers at that price less a concession not in excess of \$ per share.
-The underwriters may allow, and the dealers may re-allow, a discount not in excess of \$ per share to other dealers.
+The representatives have advised us and the selling stockholders that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this offering circular and to dealers at that price less a concession not in excess of \$0.51975 per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.